AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 in the ergosphere, see §4.4) will decisively depend, among other

-direction with respect to the momentum J - i.e. if the particle moves in the direction or against
+things, whether the angular momentum of the particle has a coincident or opposite direction with respect to the angular momentum J - i.e. if the particle moves in the direction or against

 the direction of rotation of the Kerr field source.